mozilla/cargo-vet/book/src/algorithm.md

 node and the "fake" node as if they were one thing.
 So we actually just analyze the build graph in two steps.
 To understand how this works, we need to first look at how DAGs are analyzed.

-Any analysis on a [DAG][] generally starts with a [toplogical sort][], which is just a fancy way of saying you do depth-first-search ([DFS][]) on every root and only use a node only after you've searched all its children (this is the post-order, for graph people).
+Any analysis on a [DAG][] generally starts with a [topological sort][], which is just a fancy way of saying you do depth-first-search ([DFS][]) on every root and only use a node only after you've searched all its children (this is the post-order, for graph people).
 Note that each iteration of DFS reuses the
 "visited" from the previous iterations, because we only want to visit each node once.

 Also note that knowing the roots is simply an optimization, you can just run DFS on every node and you will get a valid topological order -- we run it for all the workspace members, which includes all of